euro-cordex/jsc-cordex/README.md

 # Becoming a user of EURO-CORDEX-CMIP6 exchange server

-Each user needs a seperate account.
+Each user needs a separate account.
 No account sharing.

 jsc-cordex is also used by CORDEX FPSCONV and CORDEX FPS LUCAS.
-Projects are seperate form each other via Linux groups and standard Linux filesystem permissions.
+Projects are separate form each other via Linux groups and standard Linux filesystem permissions.

 ## Option 1: You are an existing user of jsc-cordex